petershin/liferay-learn/docs/dxp/latest/en/users-and-permissions/accounts/channel-defaults/setting-channel-defaults.md

+---
+uuid: a36c0089-84d7-49a1-a928-5332fc1a970c
+---
 # Setting Channel Defaults

+{bdg-secondary}`Available Liferay 7.4 U49+/GA49+`

-Users with the necessary account management permissions can set channel defaults for business accounts.
-To do this, <!-- Link to Channel Defaults Permission Guide when published -->
+Users with the necessary account management permissions can set channel defaults for business accounts. <!-- Link to Channel Defaults Permission Guide when published --> To do this,

 1. Open the *Global Menu* ( ![Global Menu](../../../images/icon-applications-menu.png) ) and navigate to *Control Panel* &rarr; *Accounts*.